UC San Diego hands out first-of-its-kind surf scholarship - NewsBreak

 Burke’s scholarship was possible so quickly after the school started fundraising because they solicited “current-use” funds, which could be used to grant more scholarships in the near term.What are ‘May gray’ and ‘June gloom’ anyway?

-Looking to the future, the school hopes to grant two-year scholarships of $2,500 annually, like Burke’s, and additional two-year scholarships of $10,000 annually.
+Looking to the future, the school hopes to grant more scholarships of $2,500 or $10,000 annually, with recipients getting either one or two years of support.
 To help make that a reality, donors have started building the Smith Surf Team Scholarship Endowment — which already stands at nearly $100,000, counting multi-year contributions.

 Recipients will commit to remaining active on the surf team and in good academic standing to qualify.
 The school is taking a similar approach to boost its burgeoning esports program (competitive multiplayer videogaming).